mohamedwael6065-hash/FNP--Analysis/README.md

 This dashboard provides actionable insights into **customers, products, geographies, categories, and seasonal patterns**.
 It can guide **strategic decision-making in marketing, product portfolio optimization, and regional expansion** to maximize both **sales and profitability**.

 ---

-Would you like me to also prepare a **short LinkedIn-style post (engaging & concise)** so you can showcase this project publicly, just like we did for the previous dashboards?